GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 25. commonErsHdrErrors() - include a check that a Units field is present.
 26. Set up as a package on Github.
 27. checkHeading plots output from one line even when there are 0 failures.
+28. Have `asegToHDF` read string fields such as dates '12/04/2021' and store them.
+29. Have `asegToHDF` use the key attributes to populate CoordFrame.
+30. `checkSpikes` needs to give some report when there are no spikes found.

 1. DONE.
 Get the ASEG-GDF to Whizz converter working well.
 (Currently reads data but ought to automatically import meta-data as well.)
 6. DONE.
 Is `checkDrape` useful or redundant?
 Required for the case where the planned `drape` is included as a channel in the db.